jaguiar/customer-api/README.md

     ```sh
     mvn spring-boot:run
     ```
-3. Launch the resource server in /customer-api (you can choose coroutines, webflux, resttemplate.
+3. Launch the resource server in /customer-api (you can choose coroutines, webflux, resttemplate).
 All versions run on port 4600
     ```sh
     mvn spring-boot:run
     ```